kriskwiatkowski/c3/speed/aarch64/README.md

 	- Result on M2: ``191 ns``

 * ``keccak_aarch_2.S``
 	Uses stack to reduce contention on registers.
 Offloads pair of registers when computing ``D``.
-Does Rho+Pi and

 	- Result on RPi5: ``453 ns, Cycles=1.08552k``
 	- Result on M2: ``195 ns``